reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 </Sandpack>

-Notice how **you didn't need to change any of the components** to make this migration:
+Notice how **you didn't need to change any of the Components** to make this migration:

 ```js {2,7}
 function StatusBar() {